 How to Store Roof Top Boxes, Canoes, & Kayaks

-We have a roof top box that gets used infrequently.
-We needed it out of the way in the garage, so we hoisted it up to the ceiling!
-A simple pulley system like this one can work for rooftop racks, kayaks, canoes, small ice fishing shanty, paddleboards, or even bikes.
+We had a roof top box that was used infrequently.
+We needed it out of the way in the garage, so we hoisted it up to the ceiling with a simple pulley system like this one.
+These can work for rooftop racks, kayaks, canoes, small ice fishing shanty, paddleboards, or even bikes.
 The goal… get stuff off the floor so you have space to park and work!

 How to Store Sleeping Bags and Pads